AAPL CSCO GOOG GS INTC Stocks Near 52-Week Highs and Lows Volatility Estimates Subscribe

 Two Technical Scoring Techniques

 The traditional interpretations of the common indicators listed above suggest a simple scoring method for summarizing the information contained in them: give a point for an indicator in a bullish position, and subtract a point for a bearish level of an indicator.
-Clearly, that simple method assigns the same weight to all signals (whether deserved or not) and in this sense is arbitrary.
-But, if the traditional interpretations of those indicators have any meaning, we should buy stocks whose indicators are all currently bullish, and sell or short those stocks with all indicators in bearish positions.
+Clearly, that simple method assigns the same weight to all signals and in this sense is arbitrary.
+But, if the traditional interpretations of those indicators have any validity, we should buy stocks whose indicators are mostly bullish, and sell or short sell those stocks with most indicators in bearish positions.

-The method described above is sufficient to capture such an investment rule.
+The method described above is sufficient to produce an index score that might be used to generate buy and sell signals for a trading system.
 Starting with 0 points, add a point if:

 1) current price is above its 50 day moving average